The place to play.

 This year, the soccer team won its fourth conference championship in program history, and the volleyball team captured it's third consecutive Mid Atlantic Conference crown.

 Beyond the varsity sports, we invite students with an itch for competition to participate in club or intramural sports.
 Club sports teams include baseball, men's and women's basketball, men's and women's lacrosse, softball, and women's volleyball.
 Club teams practice throughout the week and compete against teams from other universities on weekends.
 Intramural leagues pit Stevenson students against one another in flag football and basketball as athletes battle for campus bragging rights.

-In 2014, Stevenson inducted its first Hall of Fame class, celebrating a collection of individuals and teams that embody the commitment to excellence for which Mustang Athletics have demonstrated throughout its history.
+In 2014, Stevenson inducted its first Hall of Fame class, celebrating the excellence for which Mustang Athletics have throughout its history.

 Have a Question?